White horses in mythology: Iranian

-Hindu
+Indian

 White horses appear many times in Hindu mythology and stand for the sun.
-The Vedic horse sacrifice or Ashvamedha was a fertility and kingship ritual involving the sacrifice of a sacred grey or white stallion.
-Similar rituals may have taken place among Roman, Celtic and Norse people, but the descriptions are not so complete.
+The Vedic horse sacrifice or ashvamedha was a fertility and kingship ritual involving the sacrifice of a sacred grey or white stallion.

-In the Puranas, one of the precious objects that emerged while the devas and demons were churning the milky ocean was Uchaishravas, a snow-white horse with seven heads.
+In the Puranas, one of the precious objects that emerged during the legend of the churning of the ocean by the devas and the asuras was Uchchaihshravas, a snow-white horse with seven heads.
 Turaga was another divine white horse that emerged from the ocean and taken by the sun god Surya.
-Uchaishravas was at times ridden by Indra, lord of the devas.
+Uchchaihshravas was at times ridden by Indra, the king of the devas.
 Indra is depicted as having a liking for white horses in several legends – he often steals the sacrificial horse to the consternation of all involved, such as in the story of Sagara, or the story of King Prithu.

 The chariot of the solar deity Surya is drawn by seven horses, alternately described as all white, or as the colours of the rainbow.

-Hayagriva the Avatar of Vishnu is worshipped as the God of knowledge and wisdom, with a human body and a horse's head, brilliant white in colour, with white garments and seated on a white lotus.
+Hayagriva, an avatar of Vishnu, is worshipped as a god of knowledge and wisdom.
+His iconography depicts him with a human body and a horse's head, brilliant white in colour, with white garments, and seated on a white lotus.
 Kalki, the tenth incarnation of Vishnu and final world saviour, is predicted to appear riding a white horse, or in the form of a white horse.